Saturday, December 16, 2023

 Looking back on my reading for 2023, if I find any themes for the year they would be time, memory, and nostalgia.
 A few of the quotes and observations I've written down from this year.

-Like watches ticking on the watches of dead soldiers.
+Like watches ticking on the wrists of dead soldiers.

 --Jean Cocteau